 - 1. Perform a problem-focused history on a patient presenting with an acute musculoskeletal injury. - 2.
 Appropriately conduct a problem-focused physical exam to include specific orthopedic testing on a patient presenting with an acute injury. - 3.
-Accurately interpret a radiograph for a patient presenting with an acute orthopedic injury. - 4.
-Correctly assist the orthopedic preceptor in application of an extremity splint for an acute injury - 5.
-While assisting with surgical care of an acute injury, accurately identify anatomical landmarks pertinent to orthopedic surgery.
+Accurately interpret a radiograph for a patient presenting with an orthopedic injury. - 4.
+Correctly assist the orthopedic preceptor in application of an extremity splint for an acute injury. - 5.
+While assisting with a surgical case, accurately identify anatomical landmarks pertinent to the orthopedic surgery.